Tackles stand out at Seahawks rookie minicamp, setting up interesting position battles on the offensive line

 Those five are the only players listed as tackles on the Seahawks’ roster, which after the signing of 14 undrafted free agents last week is at the offseason max of 90.

-Both of last year’s regular starting tackles — left tackle Duane Brown and right tackle Brandon Shell — remain unsigned, and they could theoretically sign one of them or another veterant.
+Both of last year’s regular starting tackles — left tackle Duane Brown and right tackle Brandon Shell — remain unsigned, and the Seahawks could theoretically sign one of them or another veteran.

 Carroll said Sunday he’s excited for the competition at tackle, which seems to shape up as Curhan and Lucas on the right side and Cross and Forsythe on the left.